 - In a large pot, add your chopped onion and garlic with the olive oil.

-- Add in the chopped carrots and celery to the pot with the onion and garlic and saute for an additional 5 minutes.
-Feel free to add extra oil or veggie broth to prevent sticking.
+- Add in the chopped carrots and celery and saute for an additional 5 minutes.
+Feel free to add extra oil if needed to prevent sticking.

-- Add in all remaining ingredients (see notes for how to add in the herbs) except for pasta and lemon and let simmer for about 15 minutes or until the past is finished cooking.
+- Add in all remaining ingredients except for peas and lemon and let simmer for about 15 minutes or until the past is finished cooking.

 - Remove and discard the herbs.